-36. According to the administering Power, the isolated position of Saint Helena has given rise to an unusual and remarkable array of terrestrial and marine flora and fauna.
+- 37. According to the administering Power, the isolated position of Saint Helena has given rise to an unusual and remarkable array of terrestrial and marine flora and fauna.
 Saint Helena relies heavily on project funding to support conservation initiatives.
-The Strategy and Delivery Plan 2020-2023 of the Environment, Natural Resources and Planning Directorate encompasses six strategic priorities, with corresponding targets, for the improvement and protection of the environments, natural resources and biodiversity of Saint Helena.
-A 200-nautical-mile maritime zone in the sea around Saint Helena was formally designated a marine protected area in 2019.

-37. While management of some waste, for example hazardous waste, continues to be a challenge for the island, according to the administering Power, a waste management strategy and capital funding have brought about improvements in waste collection services around the island and in waste segregation activities and the recycling of waste streams at the landfill site.
+The Strategy and Delivery Plan 2022-2025 of the Environment, Natural Resources and Planning Portfolio encompasses six strategic priorities, with corresponding targets, for the improvement and protection of the environments, natural resources and biodiversity of Saint Helena.
+A 200-nautical-mile maritime zone in the sea around Saint Helena was formally designated a marine protected area in 2019. - 38.
+According to the administering Power, following the adoption of a waste management policy and an implementation plan, significant improvements in waste management have been achieved, notably the processing of organic waste into compost and the establishment of a small materials recycling facility that compacts and bales aluminium drink cans (for export), plastics and cardboard at the landfill site.
+A recyclable waste collection service from homes and businesses is planned for early 2023 to compliment the operation of the facility.
+These outputs are expected to significantly extend the remaining useful life of the landfill site.